Ayushi-712/ssclip/README.md

 ![Alt desc](https://github.com/Ayushi-712/ssclip/blob/master/Data/ss_R2val_diff_comb.png)

 ### 2.Precise estimate of CITL(calibration-in-the-large)
-#### Eg. To target SE of CITL model of 2.55 (width = 10)at 95% confidence interval , Assuming R2 CITL = R2val = 0.5 and variance of the observed Yi is 400
+#### For Eg. Sample size to target SE of CITL model of 2.55 (width = 10) at 95% confidence interval , R2 CITL = R2val = 0.5 and variance of the observed Yi = 400.
 ```{r example }
 ss_citl( R2= 0.5,width = 10,alpha = 0.05, varY = 400)
 ```
 ### 3. Precise estimate of calibration slope
-#### Eg. Sample size to target a 95% confidence interval for 𝜆cal that has a narrow width ≤ 0.2 (eg, if the calibration slope was 1, the confidence interval would be 0.9 to 1.1 assuming confidence intervals derived by 𝜆̂cal ± 1.96SE𝜆̂cal) and assuming R2val = 0.5
+#### Eg. Sample size to target a 95% confidence interval for 𝜆cal that has a narrow width ≤ 0.2 (eg, if the calibration slope was 1, the confidence interval would be 0.9 to 1.1, confidence intervals derived by 𝜆̂cal ± 1.96SE𝜆̂cal) and expected R2val = 0.5

 ```
 ss_cal_slope( R2= 0.5,width = 0.2,alpha = 0.05, lambda = 1)